-- Train eligible adults for in-demand occupations in evening and weekend programs at DPSCD's Randolph and Breithaupt Career and Technical Centers. - Connect individuals with criminal backgrounds at Lawton Parole Office to training and other workforce services. - Train qualified individuals in one of the following career pathways: construction and infrastructure, information technology and professional services, healthcare, small business and manufacturing and mobility. - Provide residents without a high school diploma with access to a high school completion or equivalency program offered virtually and in-person, including a weekly stipend at \$10 an hour for up to six (6) months, branded "Learn to Earn." - Provide residents with the "Get Paid To Learn A Trade Program" that allows participants to get paid to attend training classes for new certifications leading to jobs that pay \$15 an hour or more. - Provide residents with "Skills For Life" (Work/Study) where they get paid \$15+ an hour to work for the City of Detroit for three days and go to training for two days a week.
+• Train eligible adults for in-demand occupations in evening and weekend programs at DPSCD's Randolph and Breithaupt Career and Technical Centers.

+- Connect individuals with criminal backgrounds at the Detroit Reentry Center (Ryan) and Lawton Parole Office to training and other workforce services. - Train qualified individuals in one of the following career pathways: robotics technician, computer numerical control (CNC) machining, automation controls, programmable logistical controls, or robotic welding. - Provide intensive work readiness training to Detroiters given conditional offers for employment at the new Fiat Chrysler Automobile plant. - Provide residents without a high school diploma with access to a high school completion or equivalency program offered virtually and in-person, including a weekly stipend for up to six (6) months, branded "Learn to Earn."

-As Detroit at Work's in-demand employment industries continue to develop and expand, we will work with employers to identify relevant training that leads to industry-recognized credentials based on labor market trends.
+As Detroit at Work's in-demand employment sectors continue to develop and expand, we will work with employers to identify relevant training that leads to industry-recognized credentials based on labor market trends.

-A description of the strategies and services that will be used in the local area to:
+4. A description of the strategies and services that will be used in the local area to:

-• Facilitate engagement of employers, including small employers and employers in in-demand industry sectors and occupations, in workforce development programs.
+Facilitate engagement of employers, including small employers and employers in in-demand industry sectors and occupations, in workforce development programs.